 Menu for the Four Phases of the Dukan Diet Plan

-(Note: If you are a vegetarian, we would suggest that, at this point, you go and see how to ensure that this progam also serves as a vegetarian diet)
+(Note: If you are a vegetarian, we would suggest that, at this point, you go and read how the Dukan Diet Menu can also satisfy the vegetarian needs)

 Ground beef, provided it contains less than 10% fat